 Simply put, it’s best to avoid using marijuana any time before you need to operate a vehicle.
 If you want to use a marijuana product, it’s best to wait to drive for several hours.
 If you need to drive somewhere within three to four hours of using a marijuana product, you’ll want to make sure that you no longer feel the mental or physical effects.
 Be aware, however, that your perception of your level of intoxication may not be accurate since marijuana can alter your perceptions.

-If you are pulled over and are suspected of driving under the influence of marijuana, decline to any searches, invoke your right to remain silent and request to speak with one of our attorneys immediately.
+If you are pulled over and are suspected of driving under the influence of marijuana, decline any searches, invoke your right to remain silent, and request to speak with one of our attorneys immediately.

 Bend’s Trusted DUI Attorneys